girlscript/winter-of-contributing/C_CPP/Data Structures/Linked List/Singly Linked List (Normal Linked List)/Loop_In_Singly_Linked_List_In_C.md

 }
 ```

-## Using a variable in structure of List
+## Method - 2 Using a variable in structure of List
 ```c
 Algorithm
 1. Add a 'visited' variable in the struct of List with initial value 0 (states that node is neither visited)